paulio/paulmarsh/content/apps/obs-remote.md

 1. If you are using the Name of the machine in the address, try the IP Address instead.
 1. Make sure you have installed the Web Socket add-in into OBS

+For Windows users, ensure the OBS server and your devices are all on the same Windows security network (typically to avoid Firewall problems this will be 'Private Network')
+{{< figure src="/images/OBS/WindowsSecurity.png" title="Windows Security" class="imgPortrait" >}}

 ## Scene-Icon Problems

 ### I select an Icon but the scene doesn't change